mvines/sosh/README.md

 If not present, snapshots will be placed in the default location of `~/ledger`

-Example of putting all snapshots in tmpfs:
+Example of putting all snapshots in a seperate drive:
 ```
-sudo ln -s /mnt/tmpfs /mnt/snapshots
+sudo ln -s /mnt/nvme3 /mnt/snapshots
 ```

-Example of putting incremental snapshots in tmpfs, full snapshots in default
+Example of putting incremental snapshots in a separate drive, full snapshots in default
 location:
 ```
-sudo ln -s /mnt/tmpfs /mnt/incremental-snapshots
+sudo ln -s /mnt/nvme4 /mnt/incremental-snapshots
 ```

-Note that when snapshots are placed in tmpfs you will need to manually recover the validator if the system ever reboots by running `fetch-snapshot.sh` with usable args.

 ### Start the node manually to initialize the ledger
 ```